sosktv/Esp32/CLEAN/i2s_adc_dac/README.md

     * The baud rate for downloading is too high: lower your baud rate in the `menuconfig` menu, and try again.

 For any technical queries, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
 We will get back to you soon.

+# Attention

+This fold usually don't change because it use to be a framework which is for I2S.